 Within walking distance to Lotte World and Lotte Sky Tower, you can get to one of the most beautiful parks in Seoul: Olympic Park.

-People usually come here looking for the most photogenic tree in the city, but even a stroll along the beautiful lanes would be worth it.
+People usually come here looking for the most photogenic tree in the city, but a stroll along the beautiful lanes is worth it.

-Particularly if you are visiting the city during spring or fall, Olympic Park should not be missed.
+Olympic Park should not be missed if you are visiting the city during spring or fall.

 Address: 424 Olympic-ro, Songpa-gu, Seoul, South Korea